 The development of SCATTER provides a great opportunity to support a range of Local Authorities in taking their first steps along the journey to becoming carbon neutral, a journey which Nottingham City Council are also on.
 We’re really pleased to be part of the next phase of the project, aiming to increase the usability and accessibility of this free-to-use resource.
 We hope that SCATTER, with its city/regional inventory, carbon budget, reporting outputs and emission reduction pathway scenarios, will help support ambitious carbon reduction objectives around the country, such as Nottingham’s own aim to be carbon neutral by 2028.

-Wayne Bexton Head of Energy Services at Nottingham City Council.
+Wayne Bexton, Director of Environment and Sustainability at Nottingham City Council.

 An exportable greenhouse gas emissions inventory for your local authority